Leith Docks permanent new home for luxury floating hotel

 The £3.5m development of former Northern Lighthouse Board tender MV Fingal into a 23-bed boutique bolthole by Royal Yacht Enterprise will create 30 new jobs.

-Permanently moored in Prince of Wales Dock, the ship, most recently part of the Dazzle Ship exhibition at Leith Docks, will now undergo a major restoration and refurbishment to become a hotel.
+Permanently moored in Alexandra Dock, the ship, most recently part of the Dazzle Ship exhibition at Leith Docks, will now undergo a major restoration and refurbishment to become a hotel.

 Planning convener, Lewis Ritchie, who supported the plans, said it was exactly the type of “unique” application the council should be supporting.